Sandip-Basak/Company-NewWebsite/README.md

-# Atmosflix Anikesh - Brand Portfolio
+# QubitOne - Brand Portfolio

 This is a brand portfolio website for Atmosflix, a company specializing in brand building, graphic design, website development, and other digital marketing services.
 The website is built with React, Vite, and Tailwind CSS, and features a modern, interactive design with 3D models and animations.